List of parks in Indianapolis

-This list of parks in Indianapolis provides a general overview of parkland in Indianapolis, Indiana, United States.

-Most parks are managed by the city's Department of Parks and Recreation, also known as Indy Parks.
-In 2020, there were 212 city parks, four state-owned parks, and numerous privately managed parks, plazas, gardens, and nature preserves.

-Municipal parks

-Indianapolis's 212 municipal parks cover 11258 acre and feature some 129 playgrounds, 155 sports fields, 153 mi of recreational trails, 23 recreation and nature centers, 21 spraygrounds, 19 aquatic centers, 13 golf courses, and four dog parks.
+This is a list of parks in Indianapolis.
+Indianapolis is home to more than 200 public parks overseen by multiple jurisdictions.
+Parkland managed by the City of Indianapolis Department of Parks and Recreation (Indy Parks) collectively cover 11258 acre.
+In 2022, the system included 129 playgrounds, 155 sports fields, 153 mi of recreational trails, 23 recreation and nature centers, 21 spraygrounds, 19 aquatic centers, 13 golf courses, and four dog parks.